A Guide to Physical Therapy for Knee Pain

 There are many reasons you might experience knee pain.
 While there are dozens of possibilities, here are some of the most common:

-This is the most common cause of knee pain in adults over the age of 50.
+The most common cause of knee pain in adults over the age of 50.
 Arthritis can be degenerative (wearing away) or inflammatory (swelling).
-The two most common types are osteoarthritis and rheumatoid arthritis.
+The two most common types are knee osteoarthritis and rheumatoid arthritis.

-This is the inflammation of a small, fluid-filled sac (bursa) that sits between tendons, muscles, or bones.
-The knee has several bursae surrounding it.
-Bursitis often occurs as a result of overuse or repetitive motion and is seen in athletes who do a lot of jumping (like basketball players) or squatting (like weightlifters).
+Bursitis is inflammation of a small, fluid-filled sac (bursa) that sits between tendons, muscles, or bones.
+For example, the shoulder, hip, and knee have several bursae surrounding them.
+Bursitis often occurs due to overuse or repetitive motion and is seen in athletes who do a lot of jumping (like basketball players) or squatting (like weightlifters).
 Bursitis can also develop from kneeling or a direct impact to the front of the knee, resulting in prepatellar bursitis (above the kneecap).

 This is the inflammation of a tendon, the tough tissue that connects muscle to bone.
 The knee has four primary tendons that can all be affected: the patellar tendon (connects the kneecap to the shinbone), quadriceps tendon (connects the thigh muscles to the kneecap), and two hamstring tendons (connects the hamstring muscles to the back of the shinbone).
 Inflammation is primarily caused by repetitive motion.

-This is a chronic (long-term) condition that results in the breakdown of collagen in a tendon, leaving it scarred and fibrous.
-This can lead to painful knee dysfunction.
-While tendonitis may be a precursor, it can also happen independently as well with chronic overuse.7
+This chronic (long-term) condition results in the breakdown of collagen in a tendon, leaving it scarred and fibrous — leading to painful knee dysfunction.
+While tendonitis may be a precursor, it can also happen independently with chronic overuse.7

-The meniscus is a C-shaped piece of cartilage that sits between the thighbone and shinbone and acts as a shock absorber.
+The meniscus is a C-shaped piece of cartilage that sits between the thighbone and shin bone and acts as a shock absorber.
 A meniscus tear is a common knee injury, especially in athletes.
-It can be caused by a sudden twisting motion or gradual small tears.
+A sudden twisting motion or gradual small tears can cause it.
 Symptoms include pain, swelling, and stiffness.

 The anterior cruciate ligament (ACL) is a major ligament in the knee that connects the thighbone to the shinbone.
 It stabilizes the knee and helps it function smoothly.
 An ACL tear is a common knee injury, especially in athletes.
 It can be caused by a blow to the knee, sudden twisting motion, or landing awkwardly from a jump.
 Symptoms include pain, swelling, and instability.
 Other ligaments or the menisci can easily be involved at the same time with this type of injury as well.

-Knee pain can also be caused by a direct blow to the knee or a fall that injures the knee.
+Knee pain can also be caused by a direct knee blow or a fall injuring the knee.
 This type of injury can result in a bruise, ligamentous sprain/tear (ACL, PCL, LCL, MCL), or fracture to the thighbone, shinbone, or kneecap.

 The patella (kneecap) is a small bone that sits in front of the knee joint.
-It helps to stabilize the knee and allows for smooth movement of the leg.
+It helps stabilize the knee and allows for smooth leg movement.
 A patellar dislocation occurs when the kneecap pops out of place, usually to the outside of the knee.
 It can be caused by a direct blow to the kneecap, a fall onto the knee, and other mechanical challenges related to deep flexion and twisting.
 Some people are at higher risk of dislocation due to having a connective tissue disorder (such as Ehlers-Danlos) or congenital issues that affect kneecap alignment.

 Iliotibial Band Syndrome (ITBS)

-The iliotibial band is a long strip of tissue that runs from the hip to the shinbone on the outside of the leg.
+The iliotibial band is a long strip of tissue that runs from the hip to the shinbone outside the leg.
 It helps to stabilize the knee joint.
-ITBS is a common overuse injury in runners and other athletes.
-It is caused by repetitive motion, such as running or cycling, that irritates the iliotibial band where it rubs against the thigh bone at the outer knee.
+Iliotibial Band Syndrome (ITBS) is a common overuse injury in runners and other athletes.
+It is caused by repetitive motion, such as running or cycling, that irritates the iliotibial band, where it rubs against the thigh bone at the outer knee.
 Hip weakness is often a contributing cause of ITBS.

 Less Common Causes

-- Baker's cyst: This is a type of fluid-filled cyst that forms behind the knee.
+- Baker's cyst: This type of fluid-filled cyst forms behind the knee.
 It typically begins with a knee injury (chronic or acute) or knee arthritis that causes the knee to produce too much lubricating fluid.

 - Gout: This is a type of arthritis that occurs when there is too much uric acid in the blood.
 Uric acid is a waste product that is normally excreted in the urine.
 When there is too much, it can form crystals that deposit in joints, causing inflammation and pain.
 Gout often affects the big toe but can also affect the knee.

-- Osgood-Schlatter disease: This is a condition that affects the growth plate (the area of new bone growth) in the knee, resulting in a painful lump under the kneecap.
-It is seen in active children and adolescents who are going through a growth spurt.
+- Osgood-Schlatter disease: This condition affects the growth plate (the area of new bone growth) in the knee, resulting in a painful lump under the kneecap.
+It is seen in active children and adolescents going through a growth spurt.

 - Chronic conditions: Knee pain can also be caused by other health conditions, such as diabetes, obesity, and gout.
 If you have knee pain that does not go away with home treatment, you should see your doctor or physical therapist to get some answers.

 If you are experiencing knee pain, you will typically see your primary care physician, an orthopedic doctor (surgeon), or a physical therapist.
-To get the best conservative care with less dependence on pain medications, injections, or even surgery, it's best to see a physical therapist first for long-term sustainable results.3
+To get the best conservative care with less dependence on pain medications, injections, or even surgery, it's best to see a physical therapist first for a proper diagnosis and long-term sustainable results.3

 A Physical Therapy Evaluation

-When you see a PT care provider, they will conduct a thorough subjective and objective examination to determine the cause of your knee pain.
-This will help to rule out any serious causes for your pain (in case they need to refer you out), as well as identify any potential risk factors that may have contributed to your condition.
+When you see a physical therapist, they will conduct a thorough subjective and objective examination to determine the cause of your knee pain.
+This will help to rule out any serious causes for your pain (in case they need to refer you out) and identify any potential risk factors that may have contributed to your condition.